 What is prostate cancer?

 Prostate cancer occurs when cells in the prostate begin to grow out of control.
-Sometimes these cells escape out of the prostate, invade nearby tissues or spread throughout the body.
-Typically, prostate cancer is a slow-growing cancer.
+Often, prostate cancer is a slow-growing cancer.
 Most prostate cancers are adenocarcinomas.
 There are some rare types of prostate cancer including sarcomas, neuroendocrine tumors, transitional cell carcinomas or small cell carcinomas.
 The type of prostate cancer impacts the treatments used to treat the disease.

 Sometimes prostate cancer will grow quickly and spread to nearby lymph nodes.
 Lymph nodes are small, pea-sized pieces of tissue that filter and clean lymph, a clear liquid waste product.
 If prostate cancer has spread to your lymph nodes when it is diagnosed, it means that there is a higher chance that it has spread to other areas of the body as well.
-If and when prostate cancer cells gain access to the bloodstream, they can deposit in various bones throughout the body, at which point the prostate cancer is said to have metastasized to the bones.
+If and when prostate cancer cells gain access to the bloodstream, they can spread to other parts of the body, at which point the prostate cancer is said to have metastasized.

 What causes prostate cancer and am I at risk?

 Every man is at risk for prostate cancer as he ages.
-Although prostate cancer can strike younger men, about 6 out of 10 cases are diagnosed in men over the age of 65 with the average age of diagnosis being 66.
+Although prostate cancer can affect younger men, about 6 out of 10 cases are diagnosed in men over the age of 65.
+The average age of diagnosis is 66.
 After non-melanoma skin cancer, prostate is the most common cancer diagnosed in men in the United States.
-The American Cancer Society estimates there will be 174,650 new cases of prostate cancer annually.
+The American Cancer Society estimates there will be 248,530 new cases of prostate cancer each year.

 Although there are several known risk factors for getting prostate cancer, no one knows exactly why one man gets it and another doesn't.
 Some important risk factors for prostate cancer are:

-- Age: The incidence of prostate cancer rises quickly after the age of 60, and the majority of men will have some form of prostate cancer after the age of 80.
+- Age: The chance of getting prostate cancer rises quickly after the age of 60.
+In fact, most men will have some form of prostate cancer after the age of 80.
 One of the sayings about prostate cancer is that men over the age of 80 are more likely to die with prostate cancer than from prostate cancer.
-This saying means that many older men have low-volume, slower-growing prostate cancer that is not going to affect life expectancy because the cancer will take a very long time to grow and become clinically important.
+This saying means that many older men have low-volume, slower-growing prostate cancer that is not going to affect life expectancy because the cancer will take a very long time to grow.
 However, this saying is only a generalization; sometimes prostate cancer can grow quickly, even in older men.

 - Ethnicity: Prostate cancer is more common in African-American men and Caribbean men of African ancestry.
 African-American men have a 1.6-fold higher chance of being diagnosed with prostate cancer than Caucasian and Latino men.
 Asian and Native American men have the lowest chances of getting prostate cancer.
 The reason for these ethnic differences in prostate cancer risk is not known.

-- Genetics: A family history of prostate cancer increases a man's chances of developing the disease, particularly in men with a father or brother have had prostate cancer.
+- Genetics: A family history of prostate cancer increases a man's chances of developing the disease, particularly in men with a father or brother who has had prostate cancer.
 There are also inherited genetic mutations that may increase the risk of prostate cancer.
 These include BRCA1 and BRCA2 gene mutations and HPNCC (Lynch syndrome).
-A mutation in the HOXB13 gene may be linked to familial early age prostate cancer.
-Finally, RNASEL is a gene which suppresses tumor growth.
-A mutation in this gene may influence the development of prostate cancer cells.
+There are several known gene mutations that raise your risk of prostate cancer.
+For more information, visit our genetics article.

 - Diet: There is some evidence that a man's diet may affect his risk of developing prostate cancer.
 A high fat diet, particularly a diet high in animal fats, may increase prostate cancer risk.
 A few studies have suggested that a diet low in vegetables causes an increased risk of prostate cancer.
 In some studies, a diet high in tomatoes (lycopene) or a diet high in omega-3-fatty acids has been shown to decrease prostate cancer risk.